 Winner of College of Humanities and Sciences Faculty Award for Excellence in Scholarship, Virginia Commonwealth University, 2016.

 Katherine Levine Einstein is currently the co-principal investigator of the Menino Survey of Mayors, a multi-year data set of survey-interviews of U.S. mayors exploring a wide variety of political and policy issues.

 Liz Greenwood was a Project Leader in Boston Consulting Group's Chicago office, where she focused on healthcare, with a specific focus on providers and payers.
 She is now a comedian and actor based in Chicago.

 PhD in Sociology and Social Policy, 2012.
 Associate Professor of Sociology and Management, University of Southern California.
 Associate Director, Sol Price Center for Social Innovation, USC Price School of Public Policy.

-Ann Owens has been named one of four new William T. Grant Scholars, 2019-2024.
-The program supports promising early-career researchers in the social, behavioral, and health sciences with five-year research awards designed to expand their expertise into new disciplines, methods, and content areas.
+William T. Grant Scholar, 2019-2024.
+Ann Owens is one four new William T. Grant Scholars, a program supports promising early-career researchers in the social, behavioral, and health sciences with five-year research awards designed to expand their expertise into new disciplines, methods, and content areas.